zhousarah/azure-compute-docs/articles/virtual-machines/field-programmable-gate-arrays-attestation.md

 ## Running the attestation scripts

 To run the scripts, you will need to provide the name of your storage account, the name of the blob container where the netlist file is stored and the name of the netlist file.
-You will also need to create a Service shared access signature (SAS) that grants read/write access to your container (not the netlist).
+Also, you need to create a Service shared access signature (SAS) that grants read/write access to your container (not the netlist).
 This SAS is used by the attestation service to make a local copy of your netlist file and to write back the resulting output files of the validation process to your container.

 An overview of shared access signatures is available here with specific information about the Service SAS available here.
 The Service SAS page includes an important caution about protecting the generated SAS.
 Read the caution to understand the need to keep the SAS protected from malicious or unintended use.

 You can generate a SAS for your container using the az storage container generate-sas cmdlet.
 Specify an expiry time in UTC format that is at least a few hours past the time of submission; around 6 hours should be more than adequate.

 If you wish to use virtual directories, you must include the directory hierarchy as part of the container argument.
 For example, if you have a container named “netlists” and have a virtual directory named “image1” that contains the netlist blob, you would specify “netlists/image1” as the container name.
-Append any additional directory names to specify a deeper hierarchy.
+Add any extra directory names to specify a more detailed hierarchy.

 ### PowerShell